awsdocs/amazon-route53-docs/doc_source/access-control-overview.md

 }
 ```

-For more information about attaching policies to identities for Amazon Route 53, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon Route 53](access-control-managing-permissions.md)\.
+For more information about attaching policies to identities for Route 53, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon Route 53](access-control-managing-permissions.md)\.
 For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

 ### Resource\-Based Policies<a name="access-control-manage-access-intro-resource-policies"></a>